Long-term effects of early nutrition on child development (LEARN)

 Participation and support

-Have we aroused your interest?
-Are you thinking about participating in the project yourself?
-Then please contact us and we will get in touch with you.
+Are you interested?
+Are you perhaps considering taking part in the project yourself?
+You can contact us and we will get in touch with you.

 Visitor address

-Center for Neurodevelopment, Growth and Nutrition of the Neonate
+Center for Neurodevelopment, Growth and Nutrition of the Newborn

 Bolleystrasse 40